-The Hub provides a central and consistent application and management process for DVA's grant applicants and recipients.
+The Hub will provide a central and consistent application and management process for DVA's grant applicants and recipients.

-It also reduces duplication of effort and resources in common areas of services across Government, such as grants.
+It will also reduce duplication of effort and resources in common areas of services across Government, such as grants.

 2. How do I apply for a grant using the Community Grants Hub?

 When a grant round is open and accepting applications it will be listed on the Community Grants Hub website under 'Open grants'.

 Once this has happened, all the information you need to apply for a DVA grant can be found through the Community Grants Hub.

 When you locate the grant you would like to apply for, select 'View grant' and you will find information about the grant, about how to apply, and a link to start the online application process.